 Description: Photographic postcard of the Filtz and Sons Box Factory.
 Many logs are stacked in the foreground.

 Description: Detailed interior view of the Herreman Drugstore in Boyd, Wisconsin.

 Description: Photographic postcard featuring an illustration of the high school, bordered by a pennant, a baseball bat, golf clubs, rowing oars and tennis rackets.

 Date: 1910 ca.

-Description: The operating table at the Northern Wisconsin Center for the Developmentally Disabled.
+Description: Building No. 4, then known as the Wisconsin House for the Feeble-Minded.
+Now known as Northern Wisconsin Center for the Developmentally Disabled.

 If you didn't find the material you searched for, our Library Reference Staff can help.